FILIC: Dual-Loop Force-Guided Imitation Learning with Impedance Torque Control for Contact-Rich Manipulation Tasks: Introduction

 To address these issues, we present \textbf{FILIC}, a \textbf{F}orce-guided \textbf{I}mitation \textbf{L}earning framework with \textbf{I}mpedance torque \textbf{C}ontrol.
-First, we propose a novel dual-loop framework that integrates IL with impedance control.
-The Tranformer-based IL policy serves as the outer loop, taking visual images, end-effector pose and force as observations to predict target poses, which are then fed into the inner-loop impedance controller to generate torque commands, forming a force-in, force-out dual-loop structure that enables compliant manipulation.
+First, we propose a dual-loop framework that integrates IL with impedance control.
+The Transformer-based IL policy serves as the outer loop, taking visual images, end-effector pose, and estimated force as observations to predict target poses, which are then fed into the inner-loop impedance controller to generate torque commands, forming a force-in, force-out dual-loop structure for compliant manipulation.
 Second, for scenarios without end-effector force/torque sensors, we develop a cost-effective end-effector force estimator by leveraging the mapping between the robot’s end-effector wrench and joint torques, based on the Jacobian matrix and a high-fidelity synchronized digital twin.
-Finally, to address challenges in data collection, we design two complementary force feedback frameworks: haptic feedback via handheld controllers and visual feedback in VR.
-Experimental results for insertion tasks in both simulation and real-world environments demonstrate that our approach significantly outperforms purely vision-based methods and those relying on joint torque alone.
+Across simulation and real-world contact-rich tasks, FILIC with estimated end-effector force consistently outperforms both position-only and position-plus-joint-torque variants.

 This work makes the following contributions:

 \begin{itemize}